Nktoan2707/TheraCPP-Release/README_en.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+This project is copyrighted by the University of Science - VNU-HCM and the Author.
+Any form of reproduction or digitization of the information from this project is permitted only for non-commercial purposes, such as storage for learning, teaching, and research.